Electoral College makes it official: Biden won, Trump lost - The Philadelphia Sunday Sun

-WASHINGTON (AP) — The Electoral College decisively confirmed Joe Biden as the nation’s next president, ratifying his November victory in an authoritative state-by-state repudiation of President Donald Trump’s refusal to concede he had lost.
+WASHINGTON — The Electoral College formally chose Joe Biden on Monday as the nation’s next president, giving him a solid electoral majority of 306 votes and confirming his victory in last month’s election.
+The state-by-state voting took on added importance this year because of President Donald Trump’s refusal to concede he had lost.

-The presidential electors on Monday gave Biden a solid majority of 306 electoral votes to Trump’s 232, the same margin that Trump bragged was a landslide when he won the White House four years ago.

-Heightened security was in place in some states as electors met to cast paper ballots, with masks, social distancing and other pandemic precautions the order of the day.
+Heightened security was in place in some states as electors met on the day established by federal law.
+Electors cast paper ballots in gatherings with masks, social distancing and other virus precautions the order of the day.
 The results will be sent to Washington and tallied in a Jan.
 6 joint session of Congress over which Vice President Mike Pence will preside.
-ADVERTISEMENT

 California’s 55 electoral votes put Biden over the top.
 Vermont, with 3 votes, was the first state to report.
 Hawaii, with 4 votes, was the last.